Python RecursionError: maximum recursion depth exceeded while calling a Python object

 RecursionError: maximum recursion depth exceeded in comparison

-Here you can see that we are receiving the RecursionError with a different Error message, this is because the error message changes according to the operation we are performing inside the function.
+You can see that we receive the RecursionError with a different Error message.
+This is because the error message changes according to the operation we perform inside the function.

-Here it is showing " maximum recursion depth exceeded in comparison " because after exceeding the recursion limit the python interpreter is also not able to perform the comparison operator inside the recursion.
+Here, it displays " maximum recursion depth exceeded in comparison ".
+This is because after exceeding the recursion limit, the Python interpreter can also not perform the comparison operator inside the recursion.

 Solution

-Python provide a setrecursionlimit() method that accepts an integer value as an argument and set it as a recursion limit for the program.
-We can use this method to increase the default depth limit of the recession for our program.
+Python provides a setrecursionlimit() method that accepts an integer value as an argument and sets it as a recursion limit for the program.
+We can use this method to increase the default recursion depth limit.

-Note: The setrecursionlimit() method is also limited and can only increse the recursion limit depth to 3500.
+Note: The setrecursionlimit() method is also limited and can only increase the recursion limit depth to 3500.

-To solve the above example we can increase the limit of recursion to 2000 using the setrecursionlimit() method
+To solve the above example, we can increase the recursion limit to 2000 using the setrecursionlimit() method.

 import sys